Approved at the AGM, May 26, 2001

 1.1.3.3 Sabbatical/Deferred Leave

 A sabbatical/deferred leave may be granted in the discretion of the Registrar for a continuous period of not less than one (1) year and not more than two (2) years, providing that the applicant provides a letter outlining the nature and duration of the sabbatical.
-The sabbatical/deferred study leave status is available for the purpose of counselling and counselling-related research only.
+The sabbatical/deferred study leave status is available for the purpose of counselling/psychotherapy and counselling/psychotherapy-related research only.

 1.1.3.4 Discretion of the Registrar

-The Registrar may extend the period of leave for any of the above categories given that appropriate and sufficient documentation is provided by the member.
+The Registrar may extend the period of leave for any of the above categories at their discretion.

 1.1.4 Guest Member

-Individuals and/or groups who are not eligible for membership as a Voting Member and who are involved in counselling or a related field whose philosophy, ethics and standards of care align with those of the Association.
-Guest Members are assessed by the Registrar or Executive Committee on a case-by-case basis in accordance with policies established by the Board of Directors from time to time.
+Individuals and/or groups who are not eligible for membership as a Voting Member and who are involved in counselling/psychotherapy or a related field whose philosophy, ethics and standards of care align with those of the Association are eligible for guest membership.
+Such individuals are assessed by the Registrar or Executive Committee on a case-by-case basis in accordance with policies established by the Board of Directors from time to time.

 1.1.4.1 Individual Guest Member